 The scope, breadth, range, and standards of the concerts we are proposing are, naturally, made possible through the infrastructure that my hard-working and creative committee members have managed to put together over the years.
 In fact, the VIAF can now boast to have at its disposal a truly professional grand piano, a first-class harpsichord, a beautiful Baroque organ and, as from this year, a renovated Square Piano, probably the only one functioning in Malta.
 These resources are, of course, a sine qua non when one is thinking of asking over world-class instrumentalists who would obviously tend to shy away if they know they do not have the ‘right’ instrument to play on.”

-Apart from this, comprehensively, this year’s 20th edition will see an impressive 600 musicians hailing from 20 countries, coming over to perform.
-Some are coming from as far as Australia, the U.S.A., South Korea, and Taiwan – that is indeed how far and wide VIAF has made its presence felt.
+Comprehensively, again as in previous years, this year’s edition will welcome an impressive 600 musicians hailing from 20 countries, coming over to perform.
+Some are coming from as far as Australia, the U.S.A., South Korea, Taiwan, Israel – that is indeed how far and wide VIAF has made its presence felt.
 Household star names who have performed in VIAF are the Martinů Quartet, pianists Young-Choon Park and Gabriele Vianello, Tchaikovsky Competition Winner Cellist Daniel Veis, harpsichordist Bridget Cunningham, the choirs of Rochester, and Ely Cathedrals, members from the legendary choir of the Cappella Pontificia Sistina, harpist Fabrice Pierre, award-winners Baroque ensemble Le Jardin Musical, and so many more.